sandeepseeram-techfirst/kubernetes_security_specialist/Cluster-Setup/introduction.md

 1. Using network policies to restrict Pod-to-Pod communication
 2. Running CIS benchmark tooling to identify security risks for cluster components
+3. Setting up an Ingress object with TLS support